Port Talbot Integrated Transport Hub

 The project will be part funded by the European Regional Development Fund, through the Welsh Government and the Swansea Bay City Deal.

-Construction work will commence early 2020.
+Construction work will commence in the Summer of 2020.

 The Plaza re-development